DLinIoTedge/J7app/README.md

         sdkmanager --list

 These steps configure the required tools and ensure the command-line environment is ready to build your APK with gradlew.bat.

+To build a key file (keystore) for signing an APK on a Windows machine, follow these steps using the keytool command:

+---

+Step 1: Generate the Keystore File

+1. Open a Command Prompt or PowerShell window.

+2. Run the following command to create a keystore:

+        keytool -genkey -v -keystore my-release-key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias my-key-alias

+Explanation:

+my-release-key.jks: The name of your keystore file (choose any name).

+-keyalg RSA: Specifies the algorithm to use (RSA is recommended).

+-keysize 2048: Sets the key size to 2048 bits.

+-validity 10000: Sets the validity period of the key in days (adjust as needed).

+-alias my-key-alias: The alias name for your key (choose any name).

+3. Enter the required information:

+Password for the keystore and key.

+Your name, organization, location, etc.

+4. The my-release-key.jks file will be created in the current directory.

+---

+Step 2: Using the Keystore

+1. Place my-release-key.jks in a secure location (e.g., project’s app folder).

+2. Reference the keystore in your build.gradle file:

+        android {
+            signingConfigs {
+                release {
+                    keyAlias 'my-key-alias'
+                    keyPassword 'your-key-password'
+                    storeFile file('my-release-key.jks')
+                    storePassword 'your-store-password'
+                }
+            }
+            buildTypes {
+                release {
+                    signingConfig signingConfigs.release
+                    minifyEnabled false
+                }
+            }
+        }

+---

+Step 3: Verify Keystore

+Check if the keystore was created successfully:

+keytool -list -v -keystore my-release-key.jks

+Replace the file name and passwords with your values as needed.